 Use our Symptom Checker to check your symptoms, understand what your medical symptoms could mean and learn about the next possible steps.
 Be sure to follow up with your doctor.

 The UVM Medical Center offers a variety of injury prevention programs and resources to help you and your family live a healthier lifestyle.
-From falls and fire prevention to sports and helmet safety, our goal is to help you avoid injuries and feel good any time of the year.
+From fall prevention to helmet safety, our goal is to help you avoid injuries and feel good any time of the year.

 From diagnosed patients to survivors and family members, The UVM Medical Center offers support groups both locally and nationally for anyone in need of support.
 Search our extensive database or visit the links below to find the group that is right for you.